Dispersal-induced instability in complex ecosystems: Discussion

-One criticism levelled at May's model is that it is too simple and that perhaps through the inclusion of further aspects of natural ecosystems, the upper bound on the complexity would be alleviated.
+One criticism levelled at May's model is that it is too simple and that perhaps through the inclusion of further aspects of natural ecosystems, the upper bound on the complexity could be eliminated.
 Our results do not support this hypothesis.
-Like May, we also find that there is always an upper limit on the complexity $c =\sigma^2 NC$ that an ecosystem can stably sustain.
+Like May, we also find that there is always an upper limit on the complexity $c =\sigma^2 NC$ that an ecosystem can stably sustain, even when stabilising factors such as predation and spatial heterogeneity are taken into account.
 Other recent studies using random-matrix approaches arrive at similar conclusions.
 For example, Allesina and Tang take into account more realistic food-web structures and still find upper limits on the number of interconnected species \cite{allesinatang1, allesinatang2}.
 May's result therefore generalises to models capturing more aspects of `real' communities in ecology.
 This prediction is supported by the observation of `diversity regulation' in some ecosystems \cite{osullivan2019, gotelli2017, magurran2018, brown2001, parody2001}.

 A final observation that we wish to convey is that making models for complex ecosystems more detailed introduces the opportunity for new types of instability.
 In May's original model, for example, the mean of the community matrix elements was zero.
-As a consequence, any one species is equally like to benefit or suffer from the presence of another species.
+As a consequence, any one species is equally likely to benefit or suffer from the presence of another species.
 Mathematically, all eigenvalues then reside within one bulk region, and it is this bulk region that determines stability.
 Mutualism can be introduced through interaction coefficients which are positive on average, and competition through a negative average interaction \cite{allesinatang1}.
 This leads to additional outlier eigenvalues, which can make an equilibrium unstable even though it would otherwise be stable.
-Introducing trophic levels can generate complex-conjugate pairs of outliers (Fig. \ref{fig:turinginstability} a)), allowing for more opportunity for instability (Section S5 of the Supplementary Information).
+Introducing trophic structure can generate complex-conjugate pairs of outliers (Fig. \ref{fig:turinginstability}a), allowing further opportunity for instability (Section S5 of the Supplementary Information).
 Dispersal, finally, leads to the possibility of a Turing-type instability.
 Overall, adding more details to the model of May tends to give rise to more ways in which an equilibrium can become unstable.
-Making May's simple model more realistic is therefore unlikely to remove the upper bound on complexity.